Single Incision Pediatric Endoscopic Surgery (SIPES) is the next evolution of minimally invasive (or laparoscopic) surgery.

 The major benefit of SIPES is cosmetic, since the scar is usually either difficult, or impossible, to see.

-In addition, complications are reduced.
+Complications are also reduced.
 With multiple incision sites come multiple chances for complications, such as infection, hernia, or adhesions.
-One incision reduces the chances for those problems, Dr. Tirabassi says.
+One incision reduces the chances for those problems.

 Special Anesthesia Care for Kids